GORJES/git-style-guide/README.md

   That said, *never rewrite the history of the "master" branch* or any other special branches (ie. used by production or CI servers).

-* Keep the history *clean* and *simple*. *Just before you merge* your branch:

-    1. Make sure it conforms to the style guide and perform any needed actions if it doesn't (squash/reorder commits, reword messages etc.)

-    2. Rebase it onto the branch it's going to be merged to:

-       ```shell
-       [my-branch] $ git fetch
-       [my-branch] $ git rebase origin/master
-       # then merge
-       ```

-       This results in a branch that can be applied directly to the end of the "master" branch and results in a very simple history.

-       *(Note: This strategy is better suited for projects with short-running branches.
-Otherwise it might be better to occassionally merge the "master" branch instead of rebasing onto it.)*

 * If your branch includes more than one commit, do not merge with a
   fast-forward: